Principals and school staff must follow the

 In assessing the risk, the frequency and duration of exposure should be established to determine how to best control the hazard.
 Some example controls may include:

-- administration (e.g. complete the ergonomics eLearning modules).
+- administration (e.g. complete the ergonomics eLearning module).

-The Workplace Manager in consultation with the relevant employee is to review the controls implemented to ensure their effectiveness in managing the risk.
+The workplace manager in consultation with the HSR and relevant employee is to review the controls implemented to ensure their effectiveness in managing the risk.

 Prior to requesting a workstation assessment employees are to: